Ex-lawyer for pharma exec Shkreli convicted of aiding fraud scheme

-(Reuters) - A New York corporate lawyer who once advised Martin Shkreli was convicted on Wednesday of charges he helped the former pharmaceutical executive steal millions of dollars from a drug company to pay back investors in two failed hedge funds.
+(Reuters) - A New York lawyer who once advised Martin Shkreli was convicted on Wednesday of helping him defraud a pharmaceutical company, a charge a different jury cleared the drug executive of when it convicted him of securities fraud earlier this year.

-Evan Greebel, who was outside counsel to Shkreli’s former company Retrophin Inc, was found guilty by a federal jury in Brooklyn of charges that he conspired to commit wire fraud and securities fraud, the U.S. government said.
+Evan Greebel, who was outside counsel to Shkreli’s former company Retrophin Inc (RTRX.O), was found guilty by a federal jury in Brooklyn of charges he conspired to commit wire fraud and securities fraud, prosecutors said.

 “We are shocked by the verdict,” said Reed Brodsky, a lawyer for Greebel.
 “We will continue to fight for justice for Evan Greebel and his family.”